PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - **Details**:
   - Extract the 'date of joining' from the request body.
   - Validate the date format and ensure it is not a future date.
+  - Return error responses for invalid inputs.
   - Save the 'date of joining' to the database.
-  - Handle error responses for invalid inputs.
 - **Rationale**: To ensure the backend can process and store the new field.
 - **Addresses**: Acceptance criteria 2, 3, and 4.